This Week In 1962

 Video of the Week

-Enjoy a 1962 television commercial for Mazola Oil and Margarine.
-Repeated mention of saturated fat, but not a word about transfats.
+Enjoy a 1962 television commercial for Star Kist Tuna.
+Not a word about mercury poisoning.

 Our front page changes frequently, so you may have missed some fun stuff if you don't check in frequently.
 Check the Home Page Archives for all the previous iterations of our front page.
 Discover links, videos, roadtrip suggestions, and lots of news from 1962!